-- Website MORPC maintains an extensive website which is updated frequently.
-The site includes information on the agency's responsibilities, policies, programs, publications, on-going activities, and press releases.
-Direct staff links are provided for most of the information on the website. - Social Media MORPC's social media efforts include Facebook, Twitter, Vimeo, and LinkedIn. - Publications Each year, MORPC issues a multitude of publications, reports, and maps as part of the agency work, and responds to and processes a large number of data requests.
+- Website MORPC maintains an extensive website that is updated frequently.
+The site includes information on the agency's responsibilities, policies, programs, publications, ongoing activities, and press releases.
+Direct staff links are provided for most of the information on the website. - Social Media MORPC's social media efforts include Facebook, Twitter, Instagram, YouTube, and LinkedIn. - Publications Each year, MORPC issues a multitude of publications, reports, and maps as part of the agency's work, and responds to and processes a large number of data requests.
 Much of this can be accessed through the website.
-The publications are also distributed to the metropolitan libraries located within the transportation planning area. - Electronic newsletters MORPC utilizes electronic newsletters such as eSource and Voices of insight 2050 to also inform the public of its programs, projects and initiatives. - Press Releases Press releases are routinely sent to more than 150 media contacts, including daily and weekly newspapers, and television and radio stations throughout the Central Ohio area.
+Plans and programs such as the Metropolitan Transportation Plan and the Transportation Improvement Program are also distributed to the metropolitan libraries located within the transportation planning area. - Electronic newsletters MORPC utilizes electronic newsletters such as its Regional eSource and and other periodic emails to inform the public of its programs, projects, events, and initiatives. - Press Releases Press releases are routinely sent to media contacts, including daily and weekly newspapers, and television and radio stations throughout the Central Ohio area.
 These include numerous Title VI-protected groups.
-The press releases are also placed on the website in the Press Center. - Meetings Open to the Public All MORPC board and committee meetings are open to the public.
-Meeting dates, times and agendas for board and major committee meetings are posted well inadvance on the agency's website. - Opportunities for Public Comment MORPC routinely provides opportunities for public comment through Social Media (Facebook and Twitter), online, email, U.S. mail, fax, phone, and through public comment at meetings.
+The press releases are also placed on the website.

+- ❖ Meetings Open to the Public All MORPC board and committee meetings are open to the public.
+Meeting dates, times and agendas for board and major committee meetings are posted in advance on the agency's website, with some meetings taking on a hybrid, inperosn and online format as a result of the COVID-19 pandemic. - Opportunities for Public Comment MORPC routinely provides opportunities for public comment through social media, online, email, U.S. mail, fax, phone, and through public comment at meetings.
 MORPC responds to all comments received. - Staff is Accessible Staff is accessible in person, on the phone, by mail, by fax, and by email.
 Contact information for many staff members is included on the agency website. - Mailings MORPC routinely uses direct mail and email to keep the public informed of the agency's services, programs, public comment periods, meetings, and publications.
 These mailings include a large number of community groups and social service agencies, some of which represent Title VI protected groups.
-MORPC also sends press releases to newspapers that are published by and for traditionally underserved populations. - Events Events such as workshops, open houses, and forums are held regularly, as needed.
-MORPC routinely offers the following different ways for people to comment on activities, programs, and decisions made at the agency, as follows: - Comments are Accepted at Any Time Comments are accepted by social media, online, phone, fax, email, U.S. mail, from the interactive maps on the website and in person at any board, committee or public meeting. - Formal Public Comment Periods for Major Activities Formal public comment and review periods are used to solicit comments on major planning and programming activities.
-This includes major amendments to the transportation plan or transportation improvement program and changes to important MORPC policies such as the public participation plan.
+MORPC also sends press releases to newspapers that are published by and for traditionally underserved populations. - Events Events such as workshops, open houses, and forums are held regularly.
+MORPC routinely offers the following different ways for people to comment on activities, programs, and decisions made at the agency, as follows: - Comments are Accepted at Any Time Comments are accepted through social media, online, phone, email, U.S. mail, through interactive webmaps, and in person at any board, committee or public meeting. - ❖ Formal Public Comment Periods for Major Activities Formal public comment and review periods are used to solicit comments on major planning and programming activities.
+This includes major amendments to the Metorpolitan Transportation Plan and the Transportation Improvement Program and changes to important MORPC policies such as the Public Participation Plan.

-MORPC also has an active Community Advisory Committee that is a major component of the public involvement process and provides public input and recommendations to the Transportation Policy Committee.
-It is the responsibility of Public and Government Affairs to make sure that the Community Advisory Committee has representation from Title VI-relevant populations.
+MORPC also has an active Community Advisory Committee that is a major component of the public participation process and provides public input and recommendations to the Transportation Policy Committee.
+It is the responsibility of MORPC Staff to make sure that the Community Advisory Committee has representation from Title VI-relevant populations.

-The Community Advisory Committee presently has 15 members, including 4 minority, and 3 people with a disability.
+The Community Advisory Committee presently has up to 24 members including members representing minorities and people with disabilities.
 MORPC consistently recruits for new committee members.
 MORPC also reviews and requires that project-specific committees include representation of diverse populations from the study areas.